INNVTV/NetCore-Clean-Architecture/README.md

 The **InitializeCoreConfiguration()** should be called in your main entry point prior to adding the fully initialized CoreConfiguration class into your DI Container.

-## Diagnostics and Logging with Serilog
+## Structured Logging with Serilog
 Core libraries are set up to use the global, statically accessible logger from Serilog which must be set up in the main entrypoint(s) and does not require a DI container.

 File Sink is commented out and can be replaced with Serilogs vast library of available sinks and diagnostic tooling.